Routes into teaching

 School-led courses, such as SCITT or Schools Direct, generally last a year and result in the award of qualified teacher status (QTS).
 Most courses include a postgraduate qualification, which is likely to carry with it Masters level credits.

-You should check the exact details of individual courses at UCAS Teacher Training.
+You should check the exact details of individual courses at Apply for Teacher Training.

 Local providers have included the following: